 |650 shots per battery charge||220 shots per battery charge|

 |122 x 93 x 70 mm, 453 g||113 x 65 x 72 mm, 507 g|

 Body comparison: Canon 200D vs Sony RX1R II

 The side-by-side display below illustrates the physical size and weight of the Canon 200D and the Sony RX1R II.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 200D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX1R II is considerably smaller (35 percent) than the Canon 200D.
 In this context, it is worth noting that neither the 200D nor the RX1R II are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX1R II has a lens built in, whereas the 200D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 200D and their specifications in the Canon EF Lens Catalog.